Taiko2k/Tauon/docs/guide.md

  - If you need MP3 output, repeat above steps for LAME (lame.exe).
 For Windows you may find lame.exe on the internet.
 For Linux consult your package manager.

 2) Optionally configure settings in MENU -> SETTINGS...-> TRANSCODE
  - 64Kbps OPUS provides good sound quality with small file size, but not many players are compatible with it.
-(For andorid I might suggest Rocket Player or AIMP)
  - 96kbps OGG, or 128kbs MP3 provide comparable quality and are more widely compatible.
  - The FLAC option should only be used to convert other lossless audio files.
 Note that the generated picture will still be a lossy thumbnail.